Skip to main content

 Recent Alberta home insurance news

 Even if you don't live in a high-risk area, you could see your home insurance premium go up.
-Climate change is one of the many factors contributing to the inflation of coverage – as insurers need to pay out more claims, rates will go up for all in order to balance the overall risk within the industry.
+Climate change is one of the many factors contributing to the inflation of coverage, as insurers need to pay out more claims.
+Rates will go up for all in order to balance the overall risk within the industry.

 Only time will tell as to how coverage providers in Alberta (as well as the rest of Canada) will adapt to the challenges of climate change.
 In the meantime, make sure you're comparing personalized quotes for your property to ensure you're paying the best rate out there.

-Types of Alberta home insurance policies
+What are the types of Alberta home insurance policies?

-Home insurance policies aren't all designed the same – here's a quick breakdown of the three main types of plans you can consider.
+Home insurance policies aren't all designed the same.
+Here's a quick breakdown of the three main types of plans you can consider.
 The majority of homeowners will opt for a comprehensive policy as it provides the highest level of protection.

 Types of Alberta home insurance coverages